moenuma/twitter_bot/README.md

-# Twiiter Bit
+# Twitter Bot

 ## 💬 Description
+Create a fan account on Twitter from scratch!

+## 💻 Usage

 ## 💎 Features
+- Follow your favorite account on Twitter
+- Retweet and Like the tweets that your favorite account posted
-- follow similar fan accounts
+- Follow similar fan accounts
     - You can choose a number of fan accounts you want (max 50) in a day
+- Follow back accounts

-- search for related popular hashtags for the last 24 hours
+- Search for hashtags that your favorite account is mentioned for the last 24 hours

-- follow back accounts

-- retweet and like the tweets of the person you are fan of